 It’s never too early to start thinking about hiring seasonal help.
 The earlier you can strategize securing part-time seasonal help for when you need it, the better.
 That way, you won’t be left short-handed.

-Additionally, if your busy season hits during the holidays, be prepared to compete with major corporations like UPS, Amazon and Target for part-time seasonal hires (as it’s also the busiest time of the year for them).
-Here’s what to consider now, so you’re prepared for when your next busy season strikes.
+Hiring seasonal employees can be competitive no matter when your busy season is.
+For example, if your busy season hits during the summer, you’re likely competing for the same pool of high school and college students looking for a summer job.
+If it hits during the holidays, be prepared to compete with major corporations like UPS, Amazon and Target for part-time seasonal hires (as it’s also the busiest time of the year for them).

 Does My Business Even Need Seasonal Employees?

 Seasonal workers are typically classified as those who are employed for six months or less at the same place every year.
-Your business needs for seasonal employees may go beyond the traditional holiday season of October-December.
-Some other examples of when you might need seasonal help include:
+If your business is any of the following, you likely have relied upon seasonal employees before:

 - If your business is weather-dependent, such as if you do most of your business in summer or winter months, or you operate outdoors (i.e., landscaper or contractor business).